dtjchen/spoken-command-processor/README.md

 ## Implementation

-### Dataset (derek)
+### Dataset

 The TIMIT dataset is an often used corpus developed by MIT, Stanford and Texas Instruments for training and testing automatic speech recognition systems.
 There are 6300 sentences spoken by 630 speakers (438 male, 192 female) with more than 6000 different words used.
 Speakers were chosen from 8 dialect regions of the United States, encompassing various geographical sections of the states.
 The dataset also had a suggested training/testing split, used to partition the data.

 The extensive labeling for the dataset made it a favorable one to use, as both phonetic and word labels for the speech files were provided with the data.
 Using those labels, we were able to perform framewise labeling and use this to train and test the data.

-### Keras
+### Keras*

-As stated, [Keras](https://github.com/fchollet/keras) is a deep learning library that provides a high-level interface to add customizable layers based on a series of hyperparameters built on top of other deep learning libraries.
+As stated, [Keras](https://github.com/fchollet/keras) is a deep learning library built on top of computational libraries that provides a high-level interface to add customizable layers based on a series of hyperparameters.

 > Keras is a minimalist, highly modular neural networks library, written in Python and capable of running on top of either TensorFlow or Theano.
 It was developed with a focus on enabling fast experimentation.
 Being able to go from idea to result with the least possible delay is key to doing good research.